Final Adjustment After Closing Sample Clauses

 Final Adjustment After Closing.
 If final bills are not available or cannot be issued prior to Closing for any item being prorated under Section 6.6.1, then the parties agree to allocate such items on a fair and equitable basis in accordance with Section 6.6.1 as soon as such bills are available, final adjustment to be made as soon as reasonably possible after the Closing; provided, however, such final adjustment shall be made by the date which is sixty (60) days after the Closing.
 Payments in connection with the final adjustment shall be due within thirty (30) days of written notice.
 This Section 6.6.2 shall survive the Closing and the recordation of the Deed.

 Final Adjustment After Closing.
 If final prorations cannot be made at Closing for any item being prorated under this Section 6.1 or if any of the aforesaid prorations were calculated inaccurately, then Buyer and Seller agree to allocate such items on a fair and equitable basis as soon as reasonably possible after the Closing Date, to the effect that income and expenses are received and paid by the parties on a cash basis with respect to their period of ownership.
 Payments in connection with the final adjustment shall be due within 30 days of written notice.
-The parties shall have reasonable access to, and the right to inspect and audit, the other party’s books to confirm the final prorations.
+Seller and Buyer shall each have reasonable access to, and the right to inspect and audit, the other party’s books to confirm the final prorations.
 Seller shall not, however, be charged for any increase in Operating Costs or real estate taxes due to increased costs or reassessments incurred by Buyer in respect of such subsequent to the Closing.

 Time is Money Join Law Insider Premium to draft better contracts faster.